Open Data Cube Conference 2021

 The conference offered participants the chance to get involved in:

 Presentations: Watching keynote presentations and talks, followed by discussion with other participants about concepts and processes

 Workshops: Joining workshops to learn new skills

-Sprints: you'll have the opportunity to pick a topic of interest (or come with their own to pitch to others) and that they’ll work on it in their own timezone, with regular check-ins with others around the world
+Sprints: the opportunity to pick a topic of interest (or come with their own to pitch to others) and that can be worked on it in their own timezone, with regular check-ins with others around the world

 This will help you to: